robertzk/MicrosoftR/README.md

 outlines what we wish to accomplish: to turn all Microsoft R tools into a unified modeling framework.

 For more info see how to [operationalize R models using Azure](https://github.com/Azure/Machine-Learning-Operationalization).
+Other items to integrate are: [R batching](https://github.com/Azure/rAzureBatch)

 ## Other code